EliAndrewC/l7r/setting/l7r.md

 To His Excellency Kitsuki Tetsu,

 You have asked about the Moto, but there are two Moto peoples on the two sides of the western desert.
-Each of them claim to live in their ancestral homeland, but it is the Moto who ride under the banner of Moto Gaheris who are correct, and those who live to the southwest of Medinat al Salaam have been deceived by false histories and doctrines.
+Each of them claims to live in their ancestral homeland, but it is the Moto who ride under the banner of Moto Gaheris who are correct, and those who live to the southwest of Medinat al Salaam have been deceived by false histories and doctrines.

 You might ask how I can draw such a strong conclusion, when each group of Moto is unable to present a convincing case.
 The Moto are a secretive people, who keep hidden their laws and histories, and thus most Moto do not know how men came to ride horses.
 By examining this history, we can locate the true ancestral homeland of the Moto people, despite the histories of the Uru people having very little information about the Moto.